-c) the desirability of new development making a positive contribution to local character and distinctiveness.
+• c) the desirability of new development making a positive contribution to local character and distinctiveness.

 The proposal has taken into account the heritage significance values of the subject site, the settings of nearby heritage assets and character and appearance of the Hampstead Conservation Area.
-The proposed new rear conservatory extension and pergola have been designed to the highest standards in order to integrate them fully to the statutorily listed building by adopting a high-quality elegant "lightweight" design.
-The new work has been designed in a modern idiom to sit comfortably and subordinately alongside the rear elevation of the cottage and the elevation of the curtilage listed former stables building.
+The proposed new rear conservatory extension has been designed to the highest standards in order to integrate it fully to the statutorily listed building by adopting a high-quality elegant "lightweight" design.
+The new work has been designed in a modern idiom to sit comfortably and subordinately alongside the rear elevation of the cottage.
 The proposed conservatory extension will have minimal physical and visual impact on the listed building by nature of its independent steel structure and full-height glazing.
 The proposed depth will not exceed that of the existing conservatory, whilst the width will reflect the two bays of the main house.
-The solid green roof will enhance the garden character of the rear garden setting of the listed building in views from the windows of the upper storeys, whilst a 900mm glazed band between the green roof and the rear elevation will make it a visually independent subordinate addition whereby the rear elevation will remain clearly readable.
+The solid green roof will enhance the garden character of the rear garden setting of the listed building in views from the windows of the upper storeys, whilst a 800mm glazed band between the green roof and the rear elevation will make it a visually independent subordinate addition whereby the rear elevation will remain clearly readable.
 The proposed high-quality replacement staircase will also use a contemporary design; it is considered that a contemporary approach within the over-carriageway extension of the house is appropriate and based on an understanding of the significance of the listed building as a whole.
 The proposals are considered to sustain and enhance the significance of the listed subject site without causing any adverse impacts.
 Therefore, the proposals comply with Section 12 of the NPPF 'Achieving Well-Designed Places.